awslabs/LISA/README.md

 In preparation of the v3.1.0 release, there are several changes that we needed to make in order to ensure the stability of the LISA system.
 1. The CreateModel API `containerConfig` object has been changed so that the Docker Image repository is listed in `containerConfig.image.baseImage` instead of its previous location at `containerConfig.baseImage.baseImage`.
 This change makes the configuration consistent with the config.yaml file in LISA v2.0 and prior.
 2. The CreateModel API `containerConfig.image` object no longer requires the `path` option.
-We identified tha this was a confusing and redundant option to set, considering that the path was based on the LISA code repository structure, and that we already had an option to specify if a model was using TGI, TEI, or vLLM.
+We identified that this was a confusing and redundant option to set, considering that the path was based on the LISA code repository structure, and that we already had an option to specify if a model was using TGI, TEI, or vLLM.
 Specifying the `inferenceContainer` is sufficient for the system to infer which files to use so that the user does not have to provide this information.
 3. The ApiDeployment stack now follows the same naming convention as the rest of the stacks that we deploy, utilization the deployment name and the deploymentStage names.
 This allows users